 MP for North Northumberland

-David Smith is a Labour (Co-op) MP for North Northumberland, elected in July 2024.
-He currently serves on the Ecclesiastical Committee and the Northern Ireland Affairs Committee.
-The data provided does not include details of his career prior to becoming an MP.
+David Smith is a Labour (Co‑op) MP for North Northumberland, elected on 4 July 2024.
+He currently serves as a backbench MP on the Ecclesiastical Committee and the Northern Ireland Affairs Committee.

-Declared financial interests include five entries: four miscellaneous items and one land or property interest (within or outside the UK).
+Declared financial interests include four miscellaneous entries and one land/property entry (inside or outside the UK).

 Generated 21 February 2026